Set up an Extension API Server

 - Create a Kubernetes service account in your namespace.

 - Create a Kubernetes cluster role for the operations you want to allow on your resources.

 - Create a Kubernetes cluster role binding from the service account in your namespace to the cluster role you just created.

 - Create a Kubernetes cluster role binding from the service account in your namespace to the

 system:auth-delegatorcluster role to delegate auth decisions to the Kubernetes core API server.

 - Create a Kubernetes role binding from the service account in your namespace to the

 extension-apiserver-authentication-readerrole.
 This allows your extension api-server to access the

 - Create a Kubernetes apiservice.
 The CA cert above should be base64 encoded, stripped of new lines and used as the spec.caBundle in the apiservice.
 This should not be namespaced.
 If using the kube-aggregator API, only pass in the PEM encoded CA bundle because the base 64 encoding is done for you.

 - Use kubectl to get your resource.
-It should return “No resources found.”
-Which means that everything worked but you currently have no objects of that resource type created yet.
+When run, kubectl should return "No resources found.".
+This message indicates that everything worked but you currently have no objects of that resource type created.